Email: mmcurator at gmail dot com

 About and History

-The Makeup Museum is the first museum devoted to cosmetics in the U.S. Dedicated to the preservation, research and exhibition of vintage and contemporary makeup, the Makeup Museum is a comprehensive, progressive space that explores makeup design and packaging, beauty culture and history from all eras.
+Dedicated to the preservation, research and exhibition of vintage and contemporary cosmetics, the Makeup Museum is a progressive, unique space that explores makeup design and packaging, beauty culture and history from all eras.
+The Makeup Museum is the first cosmetics museum in the U.S. and a leader in conceptualizing new ways of thinking about makeup and its cultural significance.

-In 2006, the Museum's founder and curator had the idea to develop a coffee table book devoted to beautiful makeup.
-From that idea grew the bigger notion of an entire museum to display these objects, along with a visual history of the beauty industry.
+In 2006, the Museum's founder and curator had the idea to develop a coffee table book devoted to the most beautiful makeup from the 1990s and early 2000s.
+From that idea grew the bigger notion of an entire museum to display these objects, along with older pieces and a visual history of the beauty industry.
 In 2008 the Museum's website was launched as a way to chronicle new makeup releases, research vintage items and put the idea of a dedicated cosmetics museum into the public sphere.

 Location and hours